veritrans/veritrans-ruby/README.md

 > Both header can only receive up to maximum of **3 urls**.

 ### Idempotency-Key
-You can opt to add idempotency key on charge transaction.
-It can be achieved by adding additional HTTP headers into charge request.
 Is a unique value that is put on header on API request.
 Midtrans API accept Idempotency-Key on header to safely handle retry request without performing the same operation twice.
 This is helpful for cases where merchant didn't receive the response because of network issue or other unexpected error.
+You can opt to add idempotency key by adding additional HTTP headers into charge request.
 ```ruby
 Midtrans.config.idempotency_key = "Unique-ID"
 ```
 [More details](http://api-docs.midtrans.com/#idempotent-requests)

 ### Log Configuration
-By default gem veritrans will show information via rails' logger.
-And in addition save important information to `RAILS_APP/log/Midtrans.log`
+By default if you are using Rails, gem Veritrans will show information via Rails logger and in addition save important information to `RAILS_APP/log/Midtrans.log`

-You can config like example below:
+You can configure it like example below:

 ```ruby
 Midtrans.logger = Rails.logger